Cibiv/gwpcR/README.md

 3. Install `gwpcR` from its github repository by typing `devtools::install_git("https://github.com/Cibiv/gwpcR.git", branch="latest-release")`

+# Publications

+The implemented model is described in detail in our paper *TRUmiCount: Correctly counting absolute numbers of molecules using unique molecular identifiers*, Florian G. Pflug & Arndt von Haeseler, Preprint at https://www.biorxiv.org/content/early/2017/11/13/217778.
+(2017).

 # License

 `gwpcR` is free software: you can redistribute it and/or modify it under the